 In my master’s thesis The Shifting Borders of Egypt, I outlined the intellectual and cultural assumptions of cartographical representations of Egypt in the context of Egypt's military successes under Muhammad Ali, and later Egypt's incorporation into the wider British Empire by 1882.
 I focused on the Greco-Roman and Biblical references cartographers unconsciously used.

-Outside of academia, I am an avid political junkie, a fan of modern art and design, a sci-fi geek.
+Outside of academia, I am an avid political junkie, a fan of modern art and design, and a sci-fi geek.
 As a Chicano, I care deeply about issues affecting my community so this blog may, from time to time, veer away from history to contemporary politics.

 prolegomena is my personal website/blog, a place where I can expand on my research, and where I can comment upon the happenings of the world.